frame-lang/frame-docs/advanced_frame/persistence.rst

 An important capability of many types of software applications is supporting **workflows**.
 A workflow is an asynchronously executed sequence of event driven steps.
-Most commonly the asychronous aspect of a workflow means that the system needs to be persisted to a durable medium between each step in the process.
+Most commonly the asynchronous aspect of a workflow means that the system needs to be persisted to a durable medium between each step in the process.

 Frame for Python supports a pattern for persistence using the `jsonpickle library <https://jsonpickle.github.io/>`_